hylodoc/hyloblog-ssg/TRADEMARK.md

 You may use the Word Marks, but not the Logos, to truthfully describe the relationship between your software and ours.
 Our Mark should be used after a verb or preposition that describes the relationship between your software and ours.
-So you may say, for example, "Bob's software for the Hylodoc platform" but may not say "Bob's Hylodoc software."
+So you may say, for example, "Bob's software for the Hyloblog platform" but may not say "Bob's Hyloblog software."
 Some other examples that may work for you are:

-- [Your software] works with Hylodoc software
+- [Your software] works with Hyloblog software

-- [Your software] uses Hylodoc software
+- [Your software] uses Hyloblog software

-- [Your software] is compatible with Hylodoc software
+- [Your software] is compatible with Hyloblog software

-- [Your software] is powered by Hylodoc software
+- [Your software] is powered by Hyloblog software

-- [Your software] runs on Hylodoc software
+- [Your software] runs on Hyloblog software

-- [Your software] for use with Hylodoc software
+- [Your software] for use with Hyloblog software

-- [Your software] for Hylodoc software.
+- [Your software] for Hyloblog software.

 ### Uses we consider infringing without seeking further permission from us